-In this subject you will undertake research into current economic issues and apply economic concepts and frameworks to critically analyse problems and suggest appropriate public policy responses to them.
-You will learn how the forces of demand and supply coordinate the behaviour of individuals and businesses in the market and how government policy settings affect those market outcomes.
-You will study the decisions that businesses make in determining how much to produce and at what cost and analyse how the market structures and public policy settings affects firms' choices.
-From an economywide perspective, you will investigate how to measure economic activity, inflation and unemployment, and you will examine the factors that influence these variables and the impacts on individuals, businesses and governments.
+Economics is the study of human behaviour and in particular the choices that individuals, businesses, and governments make to deal with scarcity and the incentives that guide those choices.
+In Investigating Economic Issues, you will learn how the forces of demand and supply coordinate the behaviour of individuals and businesses in the market and how government policy affects those market outcomes.
+You will study the decisions that businesses make in determining how much to produce and at what cost.
+Further you will investigate how the market structure affects firms' choices.
+At the macro level, you will explain how to measure economic activity, including levels of inflation and unemployment, and you will examine some of the factors that influence these variables and the impact they have on business.

-- 1. Represent and explain fundamental economics concepts using text, diagrams, equations and other media; - 2.
-Explain how prices are determined and predict the effects of changes in market conditions on prices and quantities of goods and services; - 3.
-Distinguish between market structures and their impacts; - 4.
-Describe macroeconomic concepts and the measurement of key economic indicators; - 5.
+- Represent and explain fundamental economics concepts using text, diagrams, equations and other media. - 2.
+Explain how prices are determined and predict the effects of changes in market conditions on prices and quantities of goods and services. - 3.
+Distinguish between market structures and their impacts. - 4.
+Describe macroeconomic concepts and the measurement of key economic indicators. - 5.
 Critically analyse in writing the potential impact on business of external impacts such as government policy, using a range of scholarly and news media sources.

 Assessment Piece Weighting Week Due Subject Learning Outcome(s) Course Learning Outcome(s)

-Quiz 5% 2 1,2,3,4 1,2,4
+Quiz 5% 2 1,2,3,4 1,7

-In class exercises 25% 3,5,6,8,10, 12 1-5 1,2,4,5
+In class exercises 25% 3,5,6,8,10, 12 1-5 1,3,4,6,7

-Research 5% 7 1, 4, 5 1,2,4
+Research 5% 7 1, 4, 5 1,3,4,6,7

 Assignment 25% 9

-Market Report 40% 12 1-5 1,2,4
+Market Report 40% 12 1-5 1,3,4,6,7